chandra2996/multi-tenant-mongo-app/README.md

-This Demo application, is to demonstrate achieving multi-tenanccy architecture in SAAS ecosystem.
+This Demo application, is to demonstrate achieving multi-tenanccy architecture in SAAS ecosystem with Spring boot, Mongo Database.
 This application, allows to share same infra for all tenant, isolating the databases for each tenant.

 It can be used ->